 Take your mini people to discover a wonderful little land at Amaze Miniature Park!
 It’s easy to spend hours exploring the beautifully manicured park, found 5 minutes from Mandurah.
-Formerly known as Abingdon Miniature Village, the current owners have put a lot of love and work into the lush gardens and mazes.
-Here you’ll find mini golf, model railways, a playground and picnic areas too!
+Here you’ll find mini golf, model railways, a playground, mazes, a LEGO room and picnic areas too!

 The Miniature Park